Skip to main content

 Quick Answer

-Yes — you can bulk unfollow on Twitter (X), but not through Twitter's native interface.
-Twitter intentionally caps the native UI at one unfollow per click, and the mobile apps don't expose any bulk option.
-To actually unfollow many accounts at once, you need a third-party tool: either a <strong>Chrome browser extension</strong> that automates the click sequence on Twitter's website (the safer architecture), or an <strong>API-based service</strong> that connects to your account via OAuth (faster, but more risk).
-Either way, you must respect Twitter's rate limits — typically staying under 100 unfollows per day with randomized pacing — to avoid triggering <a href="/glossary/follow-churn">follow churn</a> detection.
+Yes — you can bulk unfollow on Twitter (X), but only via a third-party tool.
+The native UI caps you at one unfollow per click and the mobile apps expose no batch option.
+The safer architecture is a <strong>browser extension</strong> that automates the click sequence inside your own logged-in session; the faster (riskier) option is an <strong>OAuth-based API service</strong> with full read/write access to your account.
+Either way, stay under ~100 unfollows per day with randomized pacing to avoid triggering <a href="/glossary/follow-churn">follow churn</a> detection.

 Two Architectures for Bulk Unfollowing